-The Interim Director of Bailey Library oversees the management of all areas of Bailey Library and Academic Resource Center including collections, services, technologies, budgets, personnel, policies, planning, and physical space.
+The Director of Bailey Library oversees the management of all areas of Bailey Library and Academic Resource Center including collections, services, technologies, budgets, personnel, policies, planning, and physical space.
 The library director evaluates print and electronic collections and coordinates subject content with curricular and research needs of Hendrix faculty and students.
 The library director negotiates electronic database contracts and cooperative arrangements with publishers, other Arkansas libraries, Associated Colleges of the South libraries, the Independent Colleges and Universities of Texas libraries, and consortial regional libraries throughout the southwestern U.S.

 Assistant to the Provost's Office